-- 3.7.1 Provide information that facilitates use of the reserves, e.g. names of the reserves at all entrances, signage about recreation and sport opportunities, bookings, rules, bylaws, Council Action Linecontact details for reporting graffiti and maintenance requirements. - 3.7.2 Facilitate, as resources allow, the preparation and implementation of an interpretation plan for the reserves to present environmental, cultural, historical, and heritage information and artwork.
-Consult with Ngāi Tahu in the development of this plan with regard to the interpretation of Ngāi Tahu history and cultural values (refer to 3.5.5). - 3.7.3 Signage shall conform to the Greenspace Park Signs Manual, and be designed and located in sympathy with the environment and landscape.
+- 3.7.2 Facilitate, as resources allow, the preparation and implementation of an interpretation plan for the reserves to present environmental, cultural, historical, and heritage information and artwork.
+Consult with Ngāi Tahu in the development of this plan with regard to the interpretation of Ngāi Tahu history and cultural values (refer to 3.5.5). - 3.7.3 Signage shall conform to the Park Signs Manual, and be designed and located in sympathy with the environment and landscape.